Charles A. Gilman

 Charlie is an Adjunct Professor at the University of Virginia School of Law teaching courses in securities litigation and SEC enforcement.
 He is a member of the Court-Appointed Mediation Panels of the United States District Courts for the Southern and Eastern Districts of New York, and is a Complex and Commercial Panel Arbitrator of the American Arbitration Association.
-He is pre-approved defense counsel on D&O liability insurance policies issued by the largest writer of such insurance, and is counsel to London market syndicates that write professional liability insurance for the world's largest law firms.
 Charlie regularly teaches continuing legal education programs in securities litigation, legal malpractice, professional responsibility, and the attorney-client privilege and work product doctrines.
 He is a Life Fellow of the American Bar Foundation, and a Life Member of the Dean's Council of the University of Virginia School of Law.